tarantool/tarantool/changelogs/unreleased/gh-7109-fix-ctrl-c-in-multiline-input-mode.md

 ## bugfix/lua

-* Fixed a bug when ctrl+c doesn't discard the input in multiline mode (gh-7109).
+* Fixed a bug when Ctrl+C doesn't discard the multiline input (gh-7109).